hovanvydut/pbl6-homie/README.md

 tsrc init git@github.com:hovanvydut/pbl6.git
 ```

-Synchronize all the repositories in the workspace:
+Synchronize all the repositories in the workspace (git pull):
 ```
 tsrc sync
 ```